 There needs to be a written document that spells out exactly the roles, duties, financial commitments, time frame commitments, management responsibilities, etc. for the partnership.
 This speaks for itself.
 All partnership agreements should be worked out clearly and in writing.5) Choose your partners carefully:

 You Are Known by the Company you Keep!
-Will this partnership help or possibly hurt your agency or organization image.
-For example, if you are an environmental organization and have a partnership with an Oil Company – what will people think?6) Talk to each other often:
+Will this partnership help or possibly hurt your agency or organisation image.
+For example, if you are an environmental organisation and have a partnership with an Oil Company – what will people think?6) Talk to each other often:

 Some types of partnerships succeed or fail because of lack of communications between the partners.
 Depending on the kind of partnership you have, meet often to discuss common goals, strategies, or problems.7) Undertake regular reviews: